 Impact

-Zephyr sockets created with IPPROTO_TLS_1_3 can negotiate TLS 1.2 when both versions are enabled in Kconfig.
-Because the socket-level protocol selection is not passed to mbedTLS, the ClientHello advertises both TLS 1.2 and 1.3, allowing the peer to establish a TLS 1.2 connection.
-Applications that assume that IPPROTO_TLS_1_3 enforces TLS 1.3 may silently operate over TLS 1.2 and be exposed to TLS 1.2 weaknesses such as weaker cipher suites and downgrade attacks.
+Zephyr sockets created with IPPROTO_TLS_1_3 can negotiate TLS 1.2 when both TLS versions are enabled in Kconfig.
+Because the socket-level protocol selection is not propagated to mbedTLS, the ClientHello advertises both TLS 1.2 and 1.3, allowing the peer to establish a TLS 1.2 connection.
+Applications that assume IPPROTO_TLS_1_3 enforces TLS 1.3 may silently operate over TLS 1.2 and be exposed to weaker cipher suites and downgrade attacks.

 Affected Systems

-Zephyr RTOS (Zephyr project) is affected.
+Zephyr RTOS is affected.
 The issue occurs when sockets are created with IPPROTO_TLS_1_3 while the Zephyr configuration enables both TLS 1.2 and 1.3 in Kconfig.
-No specific version range is listed in the advisory; any build that satisfies these conditions is potentially vulnerable.
+No specific version range is listed; any build that satisfies these conditions is potentially vulnerable.

 Risk and Exploitability

-The CVSS score of 5.3 indicates a medium severity vulnerability.
-EPSS is not available, but the vulnerability is not listed in CISA KEV, suggesting limited known exploitation.
-A likely attack vector is a remote client that connects to the TLS 1.3 socket and forces a TLS 1.2 session, thereby lowering the security of the connection.
-As the downgrade can occur without authentication, the risk is primarily to confidentiality and integrity of data transmitted over the affected sockets.
+The CVSS score of 5.3 indicates medium severity.
+The EPSS score is <1%, a low but non‑zero probability that the flaw could be exploited in the wild.
+The vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is a remote client that connects to a Zephyr TLS 1.3 socket and forces a TLS 1.2 session, thereby downgrading the connection.
+This can expose transmitted data to confidentiality or integrity risks associated with TLS 1.2 weaknesses.

 OpenCVE Enrichment